kanastasov/ReactVidlyApp/README.md

 ###  React application that consumes movies services and display them into table.
-Use MongoDb and deploed to Heroku Server.
+Uses MongoDb and deploed to Heroku Server.